Freelancers have limited time and resource. They have to learn to say no to clients. It is tough but here are 3 ways I use to say no clients.

 Have you ever asked a kid for something they aren’t willing to do?

 Ask them to do their homework when they are watching TV.
-You can always tell them benefits still, they won’t go a roundabout way to say you a NO. They will plain and simple say NO.
+You can always tell them benefits.
+Still, they won’t go a roundabout way to say you a NO. They will plain and simply reply with a NO.

-Ask them about playing outside instead of on mobile or tablet and they won’t say a no in a roundabout way so that you feel good about their NO. It is a hard no. They can always add a reason like none of my friend is playing outside or there aren’t good games to play but often the answer will be I don’t want to be playing there.
+Ask them about playing outside instead of on mobile or tablet, and they won’t say a no in a roundabout way so that you feel good about their NO. It is a hard no. They can always add a reason like none of my friends is playing outside or there aren’t good games to play, but often the answer will be I don’t want to be playing there.

 Straight and to the point.